molecula/documentation/data-ingestion/saas/streaming/tutorials/_posts/2022-04-01-saasquickstart.md

 --header 'Content-Type: application/json'
 ```

 Grab your source's id.
 This is a unique id for your source.
-Once your source is "Running" (a minute or two), you can move to the next step.
+Once your source is "Running", you can move to the next step.
+You can find your source id in the UI by clicking on "iris_streaming_source" and looking at the "Streaming Endpoint" url.

 #### Ingest Data

 We now have an endpoint we can stream data to.
-This guide will only send one micro-batched payload of records, but data can be continually pushed to this endpoint.
+This guide will only send one payload of 150 records, but data can be continually pushed to this endpoint.
 For more information, please see the [Streaming (HTTPS)](/data-ingestion/saas/streaming/streamingoverview).
+This action cannot be performed in the UI and must be done with the command below.

 Inputs:
 1. IdToken - IdToken from auth token call to pass as "Authorization" header